 Single supplement £130

-Not Included: Flights, transfers not mentioned in itinerary, meals not mentioned above, drinks with meals, insurance
+Not Included: Flights, transfers not mentioned in itinerary, meals not mentioned above, insurance

 | Day 1: ARRIVAL IN KRANJSKA GORA